North Dakota Divorce Tips

 Some useful North Dakota Divorce Tips

-• If the child meets with a serious illness or accident and is receiving health care treatment for the same, it is the duty of one parent to inform the other parent.
-During this process, the parent should furnish the following data
+• If the child suffers from a serious illness or accident and is receiving health care treatment for the same, it is the duty of one parent to inform the other parent.
+During this process, the parent should furnish the following data:

 • Description of the serious illness or accident